Insurance RequirementsWe require that everyone who travels with us have supplemental insurance.

 This will get you to a quote page showing their different plan options.

-Next you’ll apply some filters (located on the left side of the page) to meet Embark’s and your needs, this can be found on the left side of the page.
+Next you’ll apply some filters (located on the left side of the page) to meet Embark’s requirements.
 The two filters which meet Embark’s minimum requirements are:

 - Emergency Medical (choose $100,000 to meet our minimum)